-- 43. The auditor shall issue a written report that contains the following: - a) An appropriate title. - b) An addressee, as required by the circumstances of the engagement. - c) If the interim financial information comprises a complete set of general purpose financial statements prepared in accordance with a financial reporting framework designed to achieve fair presentation, a conclusion as to whether anything has come to the auditor's attention that causes the auditor to believe that the interim financial information does not give a true and fair view, or does not present fairly, in all material respects, in accordance with the applicable financial reporting framework (including a reference to the jurisdiction or country of origin of the financial reporting framework when the financial reporting framework used is not International Financial Reporting Standards); or - d) In other circumstances, a conclusion as to whether anything has come to the auditor's attention that causes the auditor to believe that the interim financial information is not prepared, in all material respects, in accordance with the applicable financial reporting framework (including a reference to the jurisdiction or country of origin of the financial reporting framework when the financial reporting framework used is not International Financial Reporting Standards). - e) Identification of the interim financial information reviewed, including identification of the title of each of the statements contained in the complete or condensed set of financial statements and the date and period covered by the interim financial information. - f) A basis for conclusion paragraph containing the following: - A statement that the review of the interim financial information was conducted in accordance with International Standard on Review Engagements (UK) (ISRE (UK)) 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity," and a statement that that such a review consists of making inquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures. - A statement that a review is substantially less in scope than an audit conducted in accordance with International Standards on
+- 43. The auditor shall issue a written report that contains the following: - a) An appropriate title. - b) An addressee, as required by the circumstances of the engagement. - c) If the interim financial information comprises a complete set of general purpose financial statements prepared in accordance with a financial reporting framework designed to achieve fair presentation, a conclusion as to whether anything has come to the auditor's attention that causes the auditor to believe that the interim financial information does not give a true and fair view, or does not present fairly, in all material respects, in accordance with the applicable financial reporting framework (including a reference to the jurisdiction or country of origin of the financial reporting framework when the financial reporting framework used is not International Financial Reporting Standards); or - d) In other circumstances, a conclusion as to whether anything has come to the auditor's attention that causes the auditor to believe that the interim financial information is not prepared, in all material respects, in accordance with the applicable financial reporting framework (including a reference to the jurisdiction or country of origin of the financial reporting framework when the financial reporting framework used is not International Financial Reporting Standards). - e) Identification of the interim financial information reviewed, including identification of the title of each of the statements contained in the complete or condensed set of financial statements and the date and period covered by the interim financial information. - f) A basis for conclusion paragraph containing the following: - A statement that the review of the interim financial information was conducted in accordance with International Standard on Review Engagements (UK) (ISRE (UK)) 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity," and a statement that that such a review consists of making inquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.

-Auditing (UK) and consequently does not enable the auditor to obtain assurance that the auditor would become aware of all significant matters that might be identified in an audit and that accordingly no audit opinion is expressed.

-- g) A conclusion that, based on the auditors review procedures, which are less extensive that those performed in an audit, nothing has come to the auditor's attention that management have inappropriately adopted the going concern basis of accounting or that management have identified material uncertainties relating to going concern that have not been appropriately disclosed. - h) If the interim financial information comprises a complete set of general purpose financial statements prepared in accordance with a financial reporting framework designed to achieve fair presentation, a statement that management is responsible for the preparation and fair presentation of the interim financial information in accordance with the applicable financial reporting framework. - i) In other circumstances, a statement that management is responsible for the preparation and presentation of the interim financial information in accordance with the applicable financial reporting framework. - j) A statement that the auditor is responsible for expressing a conclusion on the interim financial information based on the review. - k) The date of the report. - I) The location in the country or jurisdiction where the auditor practices. - m) The auditor's signature
+- A statement that a review is substantially less in scope than an audit conducted in accordance with International Standards on Auditing (UK) and consequently does not enable the auditor to obtain assurance that the auditor would become aware of all significant matters that might be identified in an audit and that accordingly no audit opinion is expressed. - g) A conclusion that nothing has come to the auditor's attention that causes the auditor to believe it is not appropriate for the entity to adopt the going concern basis of preparation for the interim financial statements. - h) If the interim financial information comprises a complete set of general purpose financial statements prepared in accordance with a financial reporting framework designed to achieve fair presentation, a statement that management is responsible for the preparation and fair presentation of the interim financial information in accordance with the applicable financial reporting framework. - i) In other circumstances, a statement that management is responsible for the preparation and presentation of the interim financial information in accordance with the applicable financial reporting framework. - A statement that the auditor is responsible for expressing a conclusion on the interim financial information based on the review. - k) - I) The date of the report. - m) The location in the country or jurisdiction where the auditor practices. - n) The auditor's signature